Lyroth001/WizHack/README.md

 Cast an spell! -nb.
 More spells hopefully coming.<br>

 ## Upcoming features?
-Loot/enemy drops
+Loot/enemy drops<br>
-Win and loose states
+Win and loose states<br>
 Fishing minigame?
-All indie games have to have them after all
+All indie games have to have them after all<br>

 ## Known issues
 Monsters dont spawn in the build.
 For some reason.<br>